inbn/TheSims.css/README.md

 <link rel="stylesheet" href="https://unpkg.com/thesims.css">
 ```

-or install it via npm:
+or install it via [npm](https://www.npmjs.com/package/thesims.css):

 ```
 npm install thesims.css
 ```

+## Acknowledgements

+The code is adapted from [98.css](https://jdan.github.io/98.css/) by Jordan Scales.

+This library uses [ComicNeue](http://comicneue.com/) as a fallback for devices which do not ship with Comic Sans.
+The monospace font is [Comic Mono](https://github.com/dtinth/comic-mono-font) by Shannon Miwa and dtinth.